shaquille-hall/se577-train-system/README.md

 4. __Route__ - A route represents the physical tracks a train runs on.
 A route has many trips.
 In most cases, each of a route's trips have the same stops, but there is no guarantee of this.
 A route is operated by an agency.

+5. __Segment__ - A subset of a Trip

 To complete this application, you will have to introduce many new terms to describe concepts in your system.
 I suggest a few here.

-5. __Connection__ - A connection connects two trips together at a specific stop.
+5. __Connection__ - A connection connects two segments together at a specific stop.
 For example, to get from AAA to CCC, you may have to take a trip from AAA to BBB, then another from BBB to CCC.
 We would say you have a connection at BBB.

 6. __Path__ - A path describes how a customer would actually get from stop A to B. So (at a minimum) a path would include a departure date and time, a set of trips, and a set of connections.